i The current Canadian wealth situation

 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act came into effect in 2001.
 It introduced requirements for a compliance regime, record-keeping, client identification and reporting.
 Reporting entities must implement a compliance regime, keep certain records, obtain certain client identification and report suspicious transactions to an independent agency, the FINTRAC.
 Certain other financial transactions, as well as terrorist property, must also be reported.
 Reporting entities include financial institutions, such as banks, trust companies, loan companies, life insurance companies, brokers and agents, securities dealers, accountants and accounting firms carrying out certain transactions, real estate brokers, and certain others.
 The legislation imposes harsh financial and criminal penalties, including imprisonment for failure to report.
 Reporting entities have to send large cash transaction reports to FINTRAC when they receive an amount of C$10,000 or more in cash in the course of a single transaction, and financial entities, money service businesses and casinos have to report incoming and outgoing international electronic funds transfers of C$10,000 or more in a single transaction.

-1 Margaret R O'Sullivan is principal and Birute Luksenaite and Emma Hamilton are associate lawyers at O'Sullivan Estate Lawyers LLP.
+1 Margaret O'Sullivan is managing partner of O'Sullivan Estate Lawyers LLP.

 2 Fundy Settlement v.
 Canada, 2012 SCC 14, 1 SCR 520.